-- educate (if necessary) the video crew on basic techniques necessary for videotaping aerobatic flight (e.g., not to pan the camera during the slide portion of a tailslide); - (2) assist the camera operator with tracking the aircraft by foreshadowing the expected aircraft track (up, down, left, right); and - (3) alert the video crew to potential zero grades so that a tape index of the suspect figure may be noted. - c) All videos will be considered official and can be used by the panel

-Board of Judges when there is disagreement over zero marks and by the Contest Jury to assist in the resolution of protests. - d) When difficulties occur in interpreting the correct application of a zero mark, the Chief Judge may call for a conference with the panel of Judges at the next possible break such that the issue may be discussed without any pilot holding in the air or with the engine running on the ground.
+- (2) assist the camera operator with tracking the aircraft by foreshadowing the expected aircraft track (up, down, left, right); and - (3) alert the video crew to potential zero grades so that a tape index of the suspect figure may be noted. - c) All videos will be considered official and can be used by the panel of Judges when there is disagreement over zero marks and by the Contest Jury to assist in the resolution of protests. - d) When difficulties occur in interpreting the correct application of a zero mark, the Chief Judge may call for a conference with the panel of Judges at the next possible break such that the issue may be discussed without any pilot holding in the air or with the engine running on the ground.
 The competitor's score sheets shall be retained by the Chief Judge until the final decision is made at the next possible break. - e) During Team selection flights, the official video shall be available only to the panel of Judges, including the Chief Judge, during a conference and to members of the Contest Jury during a Jury proceeding to resolve a protest. - f) Any judge may request to review the video, including the Chief Judge.
 The Chief Judge will supervise the use of video for review.
 Video review may be used to help determine matters of fact, but not matters of perception.
-Examples of matters of fact are: - (1) the extent of rotation in a spin (1 1⁄2 vs. 1 3⁄4, etc.) - (2) the direction of multiple rotational elements (opposite or same direction) - (3) the direction or number of rolls in a rolling turn, - (4) the character of snap rolls (positive or negative),
+Examples of matters of fact are: - (1) the extent of rotation in a spin (1 1⁄2 vs. 1 3⁄4, etc.) - (2) the direction of multiple rotational elements (opposite or same direction) - (3) the direction or number of rolls in a rolling turn, - (4) the character of snap rolls (positive or negative), - (5) the omission or addition of a figure element (i.e., missing or added hesitation), etc. - g) Under no circumstances will video be used for conferences or an individual judge's review for issues concerning matters of perception, and instead, the majority view shall be determined by the grades given by the judges in real time.
+Examples of matters of perception are:

-Date: 26 April 2008 15 June 2013 Revision: 276 Subject: Selection of U. S. Aerobatic Teams
+Date: 15 June 2013 18 July 2014 Revision: 2827 Subject: Selection of U. S. Aerobatic Teams